Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 immigration issue, increasing European popularism, and the Brexit legacy,

-Reform could well gain in strength and appeal over the next few years, particularly if
+Reform could well continue to gain in strength and appeal over the next two years, particularly if

 Labour’s fortunes hit the buffers as predicted.

 Having effectively destroyed his arch-rivals, the Conservatives, 'at a stroke' on July 4th by stealing a large slice of their potential vote share, Farage is ‘on a roll’ and fully intends to replace them as the effective opposition.
 He is also committed to 'shaking things up' and challenging Labour at every opportunity.
 To make any headway with either objective, though, he will need to weed out any extreme right tendencies within the party in order to ensure his success and credibility as party leader.
-The recent riots and their attribution to the far right won't have helped with this.
+Last years' riots surrounding immigration and their attribution to the far right won't have helped with this.

 The election results did notably show a marked disillusionment with all 3 ‘conventional’ parties, which undoubtedly have bolstered his share of the vote.
 Although we can’t say for certain how many votes Farage actually ‘stole’ from the Tories, the fact that his party came second in a large number of constituencies, and took a whopping 14% of the total national vote, suggests he was largely responsible for the size, if not the actuality, of the Tories virtual wipeout.
 The fact that he only got 4 seats for his 14% share is yet another indictment against FPP.
 Whether he would have done so well if the Tories had not been so unpopular is another question, which may be answered in 2029, if not beforehand.